The Brotherhood of the Null

 Descending Into Myth and Rising as LegendsAfter the end of the Great War, the Great Land was war-weary, and within the first century of the new age, the Null retreated back into their Sanctums.
 While not particularly shut off from the world, they elected to send their Brothers and Sisters out only in secret, doing all in their power to foster the climate of peace and prosperity.
 Throughout the centuries, many pilgrims made the long journey to the Black Sanctums every year, seeking the wisdom of the monks, bringing gifts and stories, and soon the tradition arose to bring books with them as an offering, for these were prized by the Null above all else.
 In fact, the monks still traveled the World under the guise of pilgrims to collect books and do their work, with only few remaining within ruling courts in an official capacity as representatives of their order.

-And the Great Peace continued for far longer than anyone could have ever imagined, and during their 1700 years of seclusion, the popular image of the Null grew murky and obscured, often darkening in time, being dramatized by storytellers for effect.
+The Great Peace continued for far longer than anyone could have ever imagined, and during their 1700 years of seclusion, the popular image of the Null grew murky and obscured, often darkening in time, being dramatized by storytellers for effect.
 These days, common folk are split between wariness and respect when the Null become the topic of conversations; just another reason to keep a low profile.

 But now as the Age of Gears and Elements3